Join the Newsletter to Keep Reading

 IAS 28 further states that when investments in associates or joint ventures are held directly or indirectly through, a venture capital organisation or a mutual fund, unit trust and similar entities, the entity can elect to measure that investments at fair value through profit or loss in accordance with IFRS 9.
-Each associate or joint venture can be elected separately from one another at the initial recognition of the investments.
+Entities can elect each associate or joint venture separately from one another at the initial recognition of the investments.

 Discontinuance of the equity method and change in ownership interest

-The use of the equity method is discontinued from the date the investment ceases to be an associate or a joint venture.
+Entities discontinue the use of the equity method from the date the investment ceases to be an associate or a joint venture.
 The investment ceases to be an associate when the entity loses significant influence over it – i.e., the entity loses its power to participate in the financial and operating policy decisions of that investee.
 This can happen with or without a change in absolute or relative ownership levels.

-Take note that no re-measurement of retained interest is required if an investment in an associate becomes an investment in a joint venture or vice versa, as the entity will continue to apply the equity method.
+Take note that entities do not need to remeasure the retained interest if an investment in an associate becomes an investment in a joint venture or vice versa, as the entity will continue to apply the equity method.
 In the situation where the entity’s ownership interest is reduced, it must reclassify to profit or loss the proportion of the gain or loss previously recognised in other comprehensive income relating to that reduction of ownership interest.